 Old Falls Village Museum

 The museum consists of a series of eight buildings that are maintained by the Menomonee Falls Historical Society and furnished with authentic artifacts.
 Open from May through September, except holidays; group tours by arrangement.
 N96 W15791 County Line Rd., Menomonee Falls; Telephone: (262) 250-3901; Website: www.oldfallsvillage.com.

 Old World Wisconsin

 Located south of Eagle on Hwy.
-67 in southwest Waukesha County, Old World Wisconsin is an interactive outdoor museum of immigrant farm and rural life that features more than 65 historic buildings and an 1870s crossroads village featuring many of the ethnic groups that made Wisconsin home in the 19th century.
+67 in southwest Waukesha County, Old World Wisconsin is an interactive history attraction featuring farm and rural life with more than 65 historic buildings and an 1880s village.
 “Catch Wheel Fever!”, the newest interactive experience, highlights the 1890s cycling boom, allowing guests to hop aboard a reproduction tricycle for a spin around a track, climb aboard a high-wheel bicycle for a one-of-a-kind photo op, or tinker in an 1890s bicycle repair shop.
 Open May-October plus post-season special events.
-Telephone: (262) 594-6300; Website: www.oldworldwisconsin.org.
+Telephone: (262) 594-6301; Website: www.oldworldwisconsin.org.